Eldarien/DeskbandControls/Output/!readme.txt

 October 2 2014
   * Version 1.1.1
-  - Fix crush for some album art data
+  - Fix crash for some album art data

 April 10 2014
   * Version 1.1
   - Default button colorization color set to transparent (a bug when at first start buttons were black)
-  - Fix a crush when using alpha channel in floating window background color.
+  - Fix a crash when using alpha channel in floating window background color.
 Use Opacity setting instead.
   - Fix text not drawing in WindowsXP
   + Album Art Preserve aspect ratio option
   + Added link to hydrogenaudio forum topic in foobar plugin about window